wjx-error/ProtoSurv/README.md

 we are unable to directly publish the classifier's weights.
 As an alternative, we provide a means of obtaining patch categories using the zero-shot classifier with [CONCH](https://github.com/mahmoodlab/CONCH).

-After the patch extraction is finished, users can obtain patch types by first edit the args configurations in ./data_preparation/classfication_CONCH.py, then run the following command
+After the patch extraction,
+users can obtain patch types by first edit the args configurations in `/data_preparation/classfication_CONCH.py`, then run the following command
 ```
 python /data_preparation/classfication_CONCH.py